 Create separate identities for each location

 One way you can do this is to craft a separate identity as well as a local SEO strategy for each location.
 For example, you could have a website with local SEO for a location in Ashfield and a separate one for your Melville location.

 The suburb name would be included in the business name in business directories, the webpage for the store, and the location-based SEO.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 If you are fortunate enough to have dozens of locations, city or suburb-based SEO may not be an option.
 A potential solution is having a numbering system for your store.
 When someone does a search for your store, stores 123, 456, and 789 show up in the search results.
 You have to have good, strict local SEO for each location.
 Keep the lists of stores up to date in business directories.

 The unique identities for each location should be built into the very structure of your website.
 This doesn’t mean you need to set up multiple domains.
-Instead, have the main homepage and separate subdomains, one for each store.
+Instead, have the main homepage and separate subdomains for each store.
 You’ll get extra points if your subdomains are so logical that someone can change the suburb name in the URL and land on the right store’s home page.

-This has the side benefit of giving every business directory entry a unique URL that tells search engines it is indeed a unique store location.
+This has the benefit of giving every business directory entry a unique URL that tells search engines it is a unique store location.
 Don’t forget to give each business its own phone number.
 That forces search engines to see them as separate entities.

 Create content for each location